bittokazi/spring-boot-oauth2-multi-tenant-authorization-server/README.md

 5. OpenID Connect support
 6. 2FA support
 7. Consent support
+8. Device Authorization Support
-8. Login/2FA/Consent page custom template for different tenant support.
+9. Login/2FA/Consent page custom template for different tenant support.
-9. Custom templates can be written in **Thymeleaf** and can be uploaded for each tenant using web UI Admin panel.
+10. Custom templates can be written in **Thymeleaf** and can be uploaded for each tenant using web UI Admin panel.
-10. Role support
+11. Role support
-11. Swagger Integrated
+12. Swagger Integrated
-12. OpenAPI Integrated
+13. OpenAPI Integrated

 ## Run using Docker